dankuck/dankuck.github.io/_posts/2016-11-28-no-comment.md

 <a href="http://www.npr.org/sections/ombudsman/2016/08/17/489516952/npr-website-to-get-rid-of-comments">NPR has done away with comments</a>.

-They didn't need them anymore because their usage was on the decline, while all their real discussion was on social media platforms.
+They didn't need them anymore because comment usage was on the decline, while all real discussion was on social media platforms.

 I realized I don't need them either.
 Mostly because nobody has ever commented here.
 This isn't really a conversation site.
 It's more like a dusty corner where nobody really goes, even me.